MaTeMaTuK/pcf-universal-gantt-chart/Canvas Guide.md

 ## Configuration

-Please use [this guide](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/component-framework-for-canvas-apps) before you have been started

 | Parameter Name                                  | Name in canvas app designer   | Options                               |
 | :---------------------------------------------- | :---------------------------- | ------------------------------------- |
 | Title\*                                         | title                         |